jessicapowerDA/jessicapowerDA/README.md

 ## Hello,

 - 🔭 I’m currently working on building my career as a Data Analyst
-- 🌱 I’m currently learning AI, SQL, Python and Dashboarding
+- I Know how to use SQL, Excel, Power BI, Python
-- I have years of experience working in the fraud department
+- I have years of experience working in the fraud department for a major bank
-- I also have an accounting business diploma
+- I have a business accounting diploma

-- I am excited to learn all there is to know about Tech and watching it shape our future !
+- I want to learn AI, Machine Learning, Advanced Python, and improve all current skills I have.